martinmoene/clamp-proposal/README.md

 Acknowledgements
 ------------------
-Thanks to Marshall Clow for Boost.Algorithm's clamp which inspired this proposal and to Daniel Krügler and Jonathan Wakely for their help with the proposing process.
+Thanks to Marshall Clow for Boost.Algorithm's clamp which inspired this proposal, to the BSI C++ panel for their feedback and to Daniel Krügler, Jonathan Wakely and Lawrence Crowl for their help with the proposing process.

 <a name="references"></a>